rishiosaur/omega/README.md

 ## Randomizers!

 What's that?
 You want to `flip a coin`, but oh wait&mdash;you only use bills!
 Well, worry no more and turn your bills into internet and flip a virtual coin as much as you want!
-Also, you can say, `give me a random number between <number> and <number>` to get a random integer in a range, or `roll a die` (because really&mdash;who really has *just* a die?)!s
+Also, you can say, `give me a random number between <number> and <number>` to get a random integer in a range, or `roll a die` (because really&mdash;who really has *just* a die?)!

 ## Clear the Log